by Lincoln Pei, Account Manager

 Given the fact that the international carriage of goods has inevitably become a commodity through the relentless pursuit of economies of scale, ocean carriers have struggled to differentiate themselves from the pack.
 Meanwhile, shippers increasingly expected lower and lower rate levels while demanding greater visibility and tracking of their shipments, improvements in on-time reliability, and reduction of supply chain inefficiencies.

 With these new realities, it is now imperative that ocean carriers shift from scaling to innovating in order to compete.
-Enter digitalization, artificial intelligence (AI), machine learning (ML) and robotic process automation (RPA), which produce predictive analytics, and prescriptive analytics for shippers and carriers alike.
+Enter digitalization, artificial intelligence (AI), machine learning (ML), and robotic process automation (RPA), which produce predictive analytics, and prescriptive analytics for shippers and carriers alike.

-Not only can the efficient use of data offer the visibility and on-time improvements that shippers have been demanding from their ocean carrier, it can also add tremendous efficiencies to the management of the assets and the return on the use of those assets that ocean carriers have been struggling to optimize — a true “win-win.”
+Not only can the efficient use of data offer the visibility and on-time improvements that shippers have been demanding from their ocean carrier, but it can also add tremendous efficiencies to the management of the assets and the return on the use of those assets that ocean carriers have been struggling to optimize — a true “win-win.”

 So, the next time you meet your ocean carrier representative, remind them that the “Scale or Die” movement is over, it’s time to introduce the “Innovate or Die” movement.